 Sudden death typically occurs due to cardiac arrest or a stroke and doesn’t only affect those who use the stimulant long-term.
 Whether it’s your first, fifth, or hundredth time trying cocaine, you put yourself at risk of dying.

 6. Long-term benzodiazepine users have an increased risk of developing Alzheimer’s disease.6

 7. Drug abuse led to about 2.5 million emergency department visits in 2011.7

-Drugs impair decision-making and judgment in users, which leads to a number of negative consequences, such as mixing substances, driving under the influence, or engaging in physical fights.
-Overdose is one main reason for emergency department visits and it most commonly occurs when two drugs are combined.
+Drugs impair decision-making and judgment in users, which leads to a number of negative consequences, such as mixing substances, driving under the influence, and engaging in physical fights.
+Overdose is one main reason for emergency department visits and most commonly occurs when two drugs are combined.

 8. Only about 11% of those addicted to drugs or alcohol in 2009 actually received treatment for their substance abuse disorder.8

-This means that about 20 million people suffering from an addiction to drugs or alcohol went untreated.
-Those who don’t enter a recovery program are at risk for developing or exacerbating a mental health disorder or physical ailments.
+This means that about 20 million people suffering from addiction to drugs or alcohol went untreated.
+Those who don’t enter recovery programs are at risk for developing or exacerbating mental health disorders or physical ailments.